urbit/urbit.org-reloaded/content/using/running/vere.md

 ### `-P, --profile`

 Enable profiling.
 Profiles will be saved to `[pier]/.urb/put/profile/[now].txt`.
 This is useful for debugging and development.
 Profiling hit counters in Hoon code specified with the `~$` rune will be recorded here.

+This runs a sampling profiler and produces custom output.
+Runtime cost metrics are only calculated if the binary was built with `CPU_DEBUG`.

 - Undocked `urbit -P [pier]`
 - Docked `[pier]/.run -P`